-In light of the tragic fire at the Grenfell tower in London in June 2017, the committee has agreed to prepare an additional interim report on the implications of the use of non-compliant external cladding materials in Australia as a priority.
-On 17 August 2017, the Senate agreed to extend the reporting dates for the interim report on asbestos and the final reporting date.
-The reporting dates have changed as follows:
+In light of the tragic fire at the Grenfell Tower in London in June 2017, the committee agreed to prepare an additional interim report on the implications of the use of non-compliant external cladding materials in Australia as a priority.
+The committee tabled its report, Interim report: aluminium composite cladding on 6 September 2017.

 All correspondence and evidence previously received for this inquiry has been made available to the new committee.
 This means that submissions already provided to the committee about this issue do not need to be re-submitted.